dfriishecht/hci-deanthro/README.md

 ## Installation Requirements

+You can either follow the installation steps below to build the extension yourself, or you can download the pre-built `build/` directory from [this google drive](https://drive.google.com/drive/folders/1heB9vJG4Mlh9yMPx6honOXnd6x89RmLQ?usp=sharing).
+If you go this route, you can skip to the "Loading the Extension" section.

 ### Prerequisites
 - **Node.js**: Version 14.18.0 or higher
 - **npm**: Comes with Node.js
-- **Google Gemini API Key**: Required for the extension to function, your key can be found here: https://makersuite.google.com/app/apikey)
+- **Google Gemini API Key**: Required for the extension to function, your key can be found here: https://makersuite.google.com/app/apikey

 ### Installation Steps